Django bulk_update memory issue

 TheObject.objects.bulk_update(objs=objs_to_update, fields=["field3"])

-This makes sure that we only ever have a maximum 250 when statements in memory at a time.
+This makes sure that we only ever have a maximum 250 update statements in memory at a time.
 I did some measurements again, and only 62MB of additional memory was used during all of this.
 With this change, my migration finished successfully! 🎉

 Reporting the issue to Django